kevgo/text-runner/textrun-shell/README.md

 </a>

-Dollar signs at the beginning of lines indicate a shell prompt and are ignored.
+Some tutorials print a dollar sign at the beginning of the command to execute, indicating an interactive command prompt.
+These dollar signs are ignored.

 ## User input